Personal Finance

 (Source: Social Security Administration)

-U.S. Social Security Administration is a social insurance program funded through payroll taxes.
-Workers and their employers contribute to the program, and benefits are paid out to retirees, disabled workers, and the survivors of deceased workers.
+Social Security operates as a social insurance program funded through payroll taxes.
+Workers and employers contribute jointly, with benefits distributed to retirees, disabled workers, and deceased workers’ survivors.

 Baby Boomers carry an average credit card balance of $6747 and $25,812 in other non mortgage debt (like personal loans and store cards), with a 3.2% delinquency rate for accounts 90-180 days past due